googlefonts/variable-components-spec/variable-components-spec.md

 1. A Variable Component axis is not exposed to the user, and there is no need for “user coordinates”: the composite will only ever use “normalized coordinates” to specify a design space location.
-Also: we don't consider ‘avar’-like functionality necessary here.
+Also: we don't consider `avar`-like functionality necessary here.
 1. A Variable Component axis is internally always referenced by its axis index.
 The “axis tag” is completely irrelevant.
-(Axis tags are only used for user interaction, and are not referenced anywhere in the font outside of the ‘fvar’ table.)
+(Axis tags are only used for user interaction, and are not referenced anywhere in the font outside of the `fvar` table.)
 1. The previous points lead to the conclusion that a single axis can be (re)used for _different purposes_ by _different base glyphs_.
 The axis _identity_ is no